 However, due to the ongoing war in Europe, all of Frank's games for England were never counted as caps, as these games were all unofficial matches.

 His later career as a football manager, mainly in Scandinavia, included a spell at the 1952 Olympics in Helsinki, as the coach of the Norwegian national football team.

-He later took Djurgårdens IF to the top of the Allsvenskan, the highest football league in Sweden.
+He was appointed manager of Djurgårdens IF in the 1954/55 season and led them to the Allsvenskan title, the highest football league in Sweden.
 Among the other clubs he managed were Padova in Italy, AIK in Sweden and Scunthorpe United in England, the latter of which he took to 15th in the league table after only one season in charge.